HILELSHIR/MS-Office-And-Windows-VL-Deploy-Tools/README.md

-	The base activation script is taken from abbodi1406 KMS_VL_ALL famous script. the other things, License Converter & more, decided to improve them, to work differently than the original way. so have to re-written them from scratch,
+	The base activation script is taken from abbodi1406 KMS_VL_ALL famous script. the other things, License Converter & more, decided to improve them, to work differently than the original way.

+	So have to re-written them from scratch,
 	Also add support for Office 2010 / 2013.
 	Also add Online activation as a backup.